Piles Surgery Singapore (Haemorrhoidectomy)

 Surgical Techniques

 The surgeon selects the most appropriate technique based on the severity and type of haemorrhoids.
-Options include excision, stapling, laser treatment, or dearterialisation, each designed to remove or shrink haemorrhoids effectively while minimising tissue damage.
+Options include laser haemorrhoidoplasty, stapled haemorrhoidopexy, or conventional haemorrhoidectomy, each designed to remove or shrink haemorrhoids effectively while minimising tissue damage.

 Closure